 ‘Wakefield Pride not Prejudice’ as ‘Wakefield Pride’ was initially called, originated from a request from the youth group ‘Fruitbowl’ to organise an LGBT+ Pride event in Wakefield.

 Pride’s initial aims were hastily etched onto the back of a beer mat in the lounge of ‘The Rainbow’ Public House.
 This moment set the foundation for present-day ‘Wakefield Pride’, an initiative fuelled by a dedicated collective of volunteers striving to amplify the voice of Wakefield’s diverse community.

-An article placed in the now defunct Yorkshire Queer Magazine SHOUT asked for volunteers to meet at the MESMAC offices in January 2005 and the committee was formed and was developed in conjunction with Wakefield Council, the Primary Care Trusts, the West Yorkshire Police Authority, the owners of two local gay venues in the city, VOX, the Men’s Sexual Health Project (MESMAC) and members of the gay community.
+An article placed in Yorkshire’s Queer Magazine ‘SHOUT’ asked for volunteers to meet at the ‘MESMAC’ offices in January 2005 and the committee was formed and was developed in conjunction with ‘Wakefield Council’, the ‘Primary Care Trusts’, the ‘West Yorkshire Police Authority’, the owners of two local gay venues in the city, ‘VOX’, the Men’s Sexual Health Project (MESMAC) and members of the LGBT+ community.

 A working group came together and organised a programme of activity and the first LGBT+ Pride in Wakefield was held in 2005, it was a great success.
 Development of the group continued with a formal constitution and election of officers took place with the aim of running a Pride event every year.

 The group decided to organise a parade through the streets of Wakefield and to put on an afternoon of entertainment with free and open access to the public.
 The principal aim was to celebrate the diverse cultures and lifestyles of the Lesbian, Gay, Bisexual, Transgender plus other identities (LGBT+) community in Wakefield to challenge the stereotypes, break down barriers and build bridges with the community at large.